mabasic/mariobasic-n7/content/posts/2023-09-02-update-new-design-and-upgrades.md

 ---
-title: "Update: Bloat removal and optimizations"
+title: "Update: New design and upgrades"
 author: "Mario Bašić"
 date: "2023-09-02"
 excerpt: "After being happy for a long time with this website, a few things started bothering me."